Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 Does this make :cpp:`std::apply` (and :cpp:`std::make_from_tuple`) obsolete?
 ----------------------------------------------------------------------------

 No. There will almost certainly remain cases where :cpp:`std::apply` and/or :cpp:`std::make_from_tuple` are useful; for example, when using the operation as a functor that gets passed as an argument, or when expansions are nested.
-In fact, we use :cpp:`std::apply` in at least one of the preceding examples *in conjunction with* our proposed feature.
+In fact, we used :cpp:`std::apply` in one of the preceding examples *in conjunction with* our proposed feature.

 That said, we do expect that *most* uses of :cpp:`std::apply` and :cpp:`std::make_from_tuple` can be replaced with the use of this feature.